Gravitational Lensing Simulations I : Covariance Matrices and Halo Catalogues: Weak Lensing with 2-Point Correlation Functions

 \subsection{Shear}

-In current cosmic shear analyses, one of the strongest weak lensing signal comes from a measurement of the 2-point correlation function in the shear of galaxy, which is defined as:
+In current weak lensing analyses, one of the strongest signal comes from a measurement of the 2-point correlation function in the shear of galaxy, which is defined as:

 where $i$ and $j$ refer to a pair of galaxies separated by angle $\theta = |\mbox{\boldmath $\theta$}|$.
 In the absence of gravitational lenses, $\xi_{ij}(\theta)$ averages out to zero, hence a positive signal indicates a detection of cosmic shear.
+The intrinsic distortion produced by a single massive object is exclusively aligned in the tangential direction around its centre of mass.
+It is therefore natural to consider a coordinate system that is local for each galaxy pairs, in which the {\it tangential} and {\it rotated} axes $(t,r)$ are defined as the direction perpendicular and parallel to the line joining them, respectively.
+The new components of the complex shear are written as $\mbox{\boldmath $\gamma$}=\gamma_t + i \gamma_r$.
+In fact, many of the weak lensing estimators can be simplified when expressed as a function of these.

-Since the intrinsic distortion produced by a single massive object is exclusively aligned in the tangential direction around the center of mass, it is possible to improve the lensing measurement by considering a local coordinate system, in which the {\it tangential} and {\it rotated} axes are defined as the direction perpendicular and parallel to the line joining two galaxies.
-The new, local, complex shear can be written as $\mbox{\boldmath $\gamma$}=\gamma_t + i \gamma_r$, where $t$ and $r$ refer to tangential and radial shear respectively.
-The corresponding correlation function $\xi_{tt}$ and $\xi_{rr}$ are defined as the weighted average of the tangential and rotated shears for pairs of galaxies separated by an angle $\theta$=$|x_i-x_j|$, namely:
+The corresponding correlation functions $\xi_{tt}$ and $\xi_{rr}$ are defined as the weighted average of the tangential and rotated shears for pairs of galaxies separated by an angle $\theta$=$|x_i-x_j|$, namely:

-where the $w_i$ refers to weights of objects $i,j$, which quantifies how well the corresponding shear is measured.
-The combination of tangential and rotated shear leads to $\xi_\pm (\theta)$:
+where the weights $w_i$ quantify how well the shear is measured on the object $i$.
+A convenient linear combination of the tangential and rotated shears :

-which are conveniently related to the convergence power spectrum:
+is particularly useful since it is directly related to the convergence power spectrum: